ericholscher/django-testing-docs/fixtures.rst

 Django's Testcase
 ~~~~~~~~~~~~~~~~~

-The fixture story in Unit tests is much better, as you would expect.
+The fixture story in unit tests is much better, as you would expect.
 However,
-before we go into how Unit tests use fixtures, there is something that I need
+before we go into how unit tests use fixtures, there is something that I need
 to explain.
-Because of the fact that Unit tests are classes, they can be
+Because of the fact that unit tests are classes, they can be
 subclassed just like any other Python class.
 This means that Django has
 provided it's own Testcase class that we can inherit from and get some nice
 extra Django functionality.
 The `official docs`_ has it really well